-After what has been a weird few months for everyone, we’ve loved seeing so many of you out and about on your bikes as a way of keeping fit and healthy during lockdown.
+After what has been a weird time for everyone, we’ve loved seeing so many of you out and about on your bikes as a way of keeping fit and healthy during lockdowns.
 However, here at Skedaddle we think everyone deserves a treat or two after a difficult couple of months!
 After all, there’s nothing better than a tasty slice of cake and an energising coffee after (or during!) a ride – and so we want to share some of the best places for the perfect café stop.
 Adding to some of our old favourites, we’ve discovered even more great cafés, ranging from brilliant bike workshops to coffee shops on amazing cycling routes.

 It’s worth bearing in mind that due to the COVID-19 outbreak, all of the cafés are operating under new guidelines and some are still adapting to the new normal, but we can’t wait until they’re all back up and running again soon!
 In no particular order, here are our top 10 cafés in the UK you should check out and why…

 Best known for: Being Manchester’s first and original cycle café serving amazing coffee and completing same day bike repairs and servicing since 2012.

 Extra info: Popup Bikes put community before profits and provide a place where cyclists can meet, interact with each other and exchange tips and stories.
 By giving cyclists the space to help each other, they aim to nurture Manchester’s cycling community.
 Their workshop incorporates bike repair, servicing and maintenance, the sale of high quality pre-owned bikes and allows cyclists access to quality service at reasonable prices.
 You don’t need a bike to come in and say Hi though – anyone that appreciates good company and great coffee is welcome!

 Popup Bikes, Arch 5, Corporation Street, Manchester, M4 4DG

 Phone: 0161 839 0709